2026-05-05

 Thermal shock

 Over time, tiles installed with the wrong adhesive or insufficient expansion gaps will crack, pop off, or develop hollow spots.
-This is why you see cracked and uneven tiles in older Malaysian driveways and outdoor areas — the tiles themselves may have been fine, but they were not installed to handle tropical thermal cycling.
+At Low Brother Ceramics in Bentong, we see this regularly β customers bring in photos of cracked driveways and outdoor areas where the tiles themselves were fine, but the installation was not designed to handle tropical thermal cycling.

 Moisture cycling